arangodb/arangodb/3rdParty/README_maintainers.md

 Compression library
 https://github.com/google/snappy

-We change the target `snappy` to `snapy-dyn` so cmake doesn't interfere targets with the static library (that we need)
+We change the target `snappy` to `snappy-dyn` so cmake doesn't interfere targets with the static library (that we need)

 ## snowball